douglas-gibbons/secure-apt-repository/README.md

-# secure-apt-repository

-_Docker image for a Secure Ubuntu/Debian APT Repository_

 This image creates an APT repository and serves it over HTTP.
 There's also a simple means of adding new packages to the repository, which takes care of all the fiddly details around GPG keys etc.

 ## Use case